jinyuan-jia/Certify_Topk/README.md

 topk.py is used to compute the certified radius for top-k predictions.

-compute_radius.py is used to read the frequency file (each line contains the frequency of each label for a sample, "cifar0.25.txt" is an example file) and save the results.
+compute_radius.py is used to read the frequency file (each line contains the frequency of each label for a sample and last column is the label that we aim to certify, "cifar0.25.txt" is an example file) and save the results.

 You can directly run "python3 run.py"